ashwin2rai/math-thru-python/README.md

     - If the symbols are not explained in this notebook, a reference to the appropriate notebook will be provided

-2. **Github does a poor job of rendering this notebook**.
-The online render of this notebook is missing links, symbols, and notations are badly formatted.
+2. **Github does a poor job of rendering these notebooks**.
+The online render of these notebooks are missing links, symbols, and notations are badly formatted.
 It is advised that you clone a local copy (or download the notebook) and open it locally.